 Touch helps an upset child reason and relax.

-I’m not saying a child does not need discipline.
-Discipline is essential, but so is tremendous affection.
+Make no mistake: I’m not saying a child does not need discipline.
+Discipline is essential.
+But so is tremendous affection.

-Here are several ways that you can connect with your child and show more affection.
-Try what works for you and see the amazing changes that happen.
+Here are several ways that you can connect with your child and show more affection:

-1) Use touch to help calm a meltdown
+1) Use touch to help calm a meltdown/tantrum

 If the child needs to get some emotions out, let them get it out before trying this.
 But once they release their emotions, help them come back to themselves and start reasoning through touch and building connections.

 2) Start the day with physical affection